PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 ```
 {: .output}

-### Get ready for the hands-on
+### Prepare for the hands-on exercise

-Before we start, let us ensure we have the required files to run the tutorials.
+Before we start, let us ensure that we have the files required for this tutorial.

 If you haven't done so already, move to a suitable working directory and download the following GitHub repository.
 On Pawsey systems, use your scratch directory; on other HPC or cloud systems, use the equivalent working directory recommended by the system administrators.